microsoft/vscode-l10n/README.md

 Library used for loading the translations into subprocesses of your extension.
 See it's dedicated [README](./l10n) for usage instructions.

-> NOTE: You should _NOT_ use this library in your extension's main process.
+> **Note** You should _NOT_ use this library in your extension's main process.
 The translations are loaded into the main process by VS Code itself.

 ## `package.nls.json`